CsBigDataHub/working-with-vim/pages/configuration.md

 The mapping translates what you typed on the left-hand side to the mapped keys on the right-hand side.
 The right-hand side is just a set of keys you might of typed.

-It is a good best practice to use the `noremap` version to not allow recursive remapping of the `{rhs}` unless you need it.
-This avoids potential issues with other definitions or plugins.
-You need recursion if the `{rhs}` is also a mapping, see quote example below.
+The `noremap` command prevents recurisve remapping which can lead to errors if the `{rhs}` includes part of the `{lhs}`.
+It is a good best practice to use the `noremap` versions by default, to prevent errors.

+If your `{rhs}` relies on a mapping defined elsewhere, for example a plugin, you will need to use the `map` version without the `noremap`, see the quote example below.

 I recommend using `xmap` instead of `vmap` for VISUAL mode, unless there is a specific reason to need the mapping also in select mode.
 This can also avoid potential conflicts.